Differin (Adapalene) for Seniors: What to Know

 Newborn TSH screening occurs within 48-72 hours of birth to detect congenital hypothyroidism.
 This critical test prevents developmental delays and intellectual disabilities.
 Newborns have naturally higher TSH levels that gradually decrease during the first few months of life as their thyroid system matures.

-Children and teens require different reference ranges due to rapid growth and hormonal changes.
-During puberty, normal fluctuations in growth hormones and sex hormones can temporarily affect TSH levels.
-Healthcare providers consider growth patterns, developmental milestones, and symptoms when interpreting pediatric TSH results.
+Normal TSH levels in children and teens follow different reference ranges due to rapid growth and hormonal changes.
+Infants aged 1-11 months typically see levels between 0.6-6.3 mIU/L, while children aged 1-17 years generally fall between 0.5-4.5 mIU/L. During puberty, normal fluctuations in growth hormones and sex hormones can temporarily shift TSH, so healthcare providers consider growth patterns, developmental milestones, and symptoms together when interpreting pediatric TSH results.

 Adult TSH testing typically uses standard reference ranges but may need adjustment for medications, pregnancy, and health conditions.
 Conditions affecting thyroid nodules or thyroid inflammation can alter TSH levels independently of overall thyroid function.
 Thyroid disease often develops gradually, making regular monitoring important for early detection.